 Whatever the reasons for Pokémon GO immense success, it has given us a glimpse of possibilities with geo-location and AR that up until now have felt more like a futuristic hyperbole.
 The opportunities extend well beyond the gaming world.
-For brands, the race is on to capitalize upon people’s engagement with the game and drive traffic to their retail environments.
+For brands, the race is on to capitalize on people’s engagement with the game and drive traffic to their retail environments.
 Furthermore, well-considered partnerships can also help position the brand as a player within the cultural conversation.

-McDonald’s Japan became the first official brand partner with 400 restaurants as ‘gyms’ and the remaining 2,500 sponsored Pokéstops but there’s also been many instances of unofficial linkage with signs on shop windows offering “10% discount for any Pokémon captured here” and countless social media posts by brands all eager to be part of the moment.
+McDonald’s Japan became the first official brand partner with 400 restaurants as ‘gyms’ and the remaining 2,500 sponsored Pokéstops but there have also been many instances of unofficial linkage with signs on shop windows offering “10% discount for any Pokémon captured here” and countless social media posts by brands all eager to be part of the moment.

 Will Pokémon GO impact market research?